 - The majority of fuel is transported from Alberta via Trans Mountain Pipeline and railway.
 Prince George is the distribution centre, where fuel is then trucked to its destination.
-There is a refinery in Prince George that refines gasoline, diesel, propane butane and heavy oil. - There are two gas stations in electoral area E Grassy Plains Race Track Gas Esso and Takysie Lake Likkel's Lakeside Resort.
+There is a refinery in Prince George that refines gasoline, diesel, propane butane and heavy oil. - There are two gas stations in electoral area E Grassy Plains Racetrack Gas Esso and Takysie Lake Resort. - Many ranchers, loggers, and CCN have bulk fuel.